House of Representatives of the Philippines: Minority floor leader

-The minority leader is the spokesman of the minority party in the House and is an ex-officio member of all standing committees.
-The minority leader is elected in party caucus of all members of the House in the minority party, although by tradition, the losing candidate for speaker is named the minority leader.
+The minority leader is the spokesman of the minority bloc in the House and is an ex-officio member of all standing committees.
+The minority leader is elected in party caucus of all members of the House in the minority party or coalition of parties forming the minority bloc.
+By longstanding tradition, the losing candidate in a speakership election is named the minority leader, until the 17th Congress when the minority bloc elected from among its members the minority leader.

 The incumbent House minority leader is representative Marcelino Libanan, a party-list member for 4Ps.

 Secretary general

 The secretary general enforces orders and decisions of the House; keeps the Journal of each session; notes all questions of order, among other things.
 The secretary general presides over the chamber at the first legislative session after an election, and is elected by a majority of the members.

 At present, Cheloy Garafil is the secretary general of the House of Representatives.

 Sergeant-at-arms

 The sergeant-at-arms is responsible for the maintenance of public order in the House of Representatives, among other things.
 Like the secretary general, the sergeant-at-arms is elected by a majority of the members.

 At present, retired Brigadier General Melchor dela Cruz is the sergeant-at-arms of the House of Representatives.